Language lab: Present day

-Today all the major manufacturers say they have a ‘digital’ or a ‘just software’ solution.
-However, in many cases they still rely on proprietary networks or expensive sound cards to successfully deliver their media.
-There are few software only solutions that just rely on installing designated language lab software onto a network and then directing just the original network to manage the media between teacher and student, student and student or student back to teacher.
-In the past the quality of school, or university networks may have meant that the speed that the media could be delivered on ‘software only’ labs would have meant a ‘lag’ in the audio feed.
-These days all professionally run networks are able to work with these ‘software only’ language lab solutions and deliver media synchronously.
+Digital language labs

+Digital language labs, also called online language labs, are a new type of language lab format that can be accessed from any location using the internet.
+These labs are typically in the form of software that a student can download to their own computer.
+Students can complete material asynchronously or while a teacher is listening online.
+In some cases, students can receive feedback from artificial intelligence.

+Software-only language labs challenge the concept of what a language lab is.
+Software can be installed and accessed on any networked PC anywhere on a school, college, or university campus.
+Software-only systems can be located in one room, from room-to-room or campus-to-campus.
+The latest form of the Digital Language was brought out in the year 2000 from India.

 Software only systems can be easily installed onto an existing PC-based network, making them both multi locational in their access and much more feature rich in how and what media they manage.

 The content that is now used in the new language labs is much richer and self authored or free: now not just audio, but video, flash-based games, internet etc. and the speed and variety of the delivery of media from teacher to student, student to teacher, is much quicker.

 Further developments in language labs are now apparent as access moves from a fixed network and related Microsoft operating systems to online and browsers.
 Students can now access and work from these new 'cloud' labs from their own devices at any time and anywhere.
 Students can interrogate and record audio and video files and be marked and assessed by their teachers remotely.

-Digital language labs

-The principle of a language lab essentially has not changed.
-They are still a teacher-controlled system connected to a number of student booths, containing a student's control mechanism and a headset with a microphone.
-Digital language labs had the same principle.
-A software-only language lab changes the concept of where and what a language lab is.
-Software can be installed and accessed on any networked PC anywhere on a school, college, or university campus.
-Software-only systems can be located in one room, from room-to-room or campus-to-campus.The latest form of the Digital Language was brought out in the year 2000 from India(Warschuauer, 2004).

-Warschauer, M. (2004).
-Technology and social inclusion: Rethinking the digital divide.
-MIT press.